davecroman/code-snippets/bower/5-publishing-a-package.md

 ## Creating a bower package and publishing it

-Step 1: Create a package with a `bower.json`.
+- Create a package with a `bower.json`.
 Make it into a `git` repository.
-Step 2: Publish it to Github then tag your initial commit with a version number, preferably the version you are using in `bower.json`.
+- Publish it to Github then tag your initial commit with a version number, preferably the version you are using in `bower.json`.

 ```bash
 git tag <version>
 git push --tags
 ```

-Step 3: Register your package with bower
+- Register your package with bower

 ```bash
 bower register <package-name> <github-url>